 Sky Foot-ball Club was formed in 1897 by students at the La Institución Libre de Enseñanza.
-The club played on wasteland in the area of Moncloa, but within two years, a faction led by Catalan brothers Giralt and Juan Palacios had broken away to form Madrid Foot-ball Club.
-Madrid’s first pitch was a square of land on the corner of Calle Valázquez and Calle José Ortega y Gasset, which they named the Campo de Estrada after the marble merchant that owned the plot.
-Those early games were unofficial, friendly affairs but in March 1902 textile merchants Juan and Carlos Padrós ploughed money into the club and established its first constitution.
-This coincided with a move a few streets to the south east on to land next to the city’s old bullring.
+The club played on wasteland in the area of Moncloa but within two years, a faction led by Catalan brothers Giralt and Juan Palacios had broken away to form Madrid Foot-ball Club.
+Madrid’s first pitch was a square of land on the corner of Calle Valázquez and Calle José Ortega y Gasset, which they named the Campo de Estrada, after the marble merchant that owned the plot.
+Those early games were unofficial, friendly affairs but on 6 March 1902 it established its first constitution, the date which the modern day club recognise as their formation.
+Textile merchants Juan and Carlos Padrós ploughed money into the club which coincided with a move, a few streets to the south east, on to land next to the city’s old bullring.
 This enclosure went by the rather unimaginative name of Campo de la Avenida de la Plaza de Toros and was part-owned by Queen Maria Cristina, to whom the club played an annual rent of 150 pesetas.
 What was officially a land-fill site was soon transformed into a level, roped-off dirt pitch with changing facilities at an adjoining tavern called La Taurina.

 |Does what it says on the tin - Campo de la Avenida de la Plaza de Toros|